robsca/duck-soup-app/readme.md

 PS:
-Eveerytime the databsae is being modified, reset the database to the an empty state, otherwise it would be impossible to test the code.
+Everytime the databsae is being modified, reset the database to the an empty state, otherwise it would be impossible to test the code.

 Setup
 ```